Claude Platform Docs

 Messages/Building with Claude

-For details about stop_reason in the API response, see the Messages API reference.
+For the full response schema, see the Messages API reference.

 The stop_reason field